warrengb/BlazorTSInterop/README.md

 <ul>
 <b>Summary</b><br>
-A project ready to demontrate JavaScript interop walkthrough has been created.<br>
+A project ready to demonstrate JavaScript interop walkthrough has been created.<br>
 Ignore Counter and Fetch Data pages that come with the template.
 This demo will only use the home page.<br>
 </ul>